Problems with SDA "Truth" about the 144,000

 (2 Cor.
 4:2 NLT)

-Behind closed doors, such as at the 1919 Bible Conference, church leaders expressed personal doubts about Ellen White, but publicly the church continues to make positive statements regarding her inspiration.
-There are SDA evangelists and professors who privately express grave doubts about Ellen White, but publicly quote her and act as though they actually believe her to be the "spirit of prophecy".
+Behind closed doors, such as at the 1919 Bible Conference, church leaders expressed personal doubts about Ellen White, but publicly the sect continues to make positive statements regarding her inspiration.
+There are SDA evangelists and professors who privately express grave doubts about Ellen White, but publicly quote her and act as though they actually believe her to be the "spirit of prophecy."
 College president W.W.
 Prescott complained in a letter:

 "...we let them go on year after year asserting things which we know to be untrue.
 I cannot feel that this is right.
 It seems to me that we are betraying our trust and deceiving the ministers and people.
 It appears to me that there is much more anxiety to prevent a possible shock to some trustful people than to correct error. ...
 The way your mother's [Ellen White's] writings have been handled and the false impressions concerning them, which is still fostered among the people, have brought great perplexity and trial to me.
 It seems to me that what amounts to deception, though probably not intentional, has been practiced in making some of her books, and that no serious effort has been made to disabuse the minds of the people of what was known to be their wrong view concerning her writings."5

 Not only did the SDA Church hide the errors in Ellen White's writings, Mrs. White herself hid the fact that she copied much of her writings from others and then denied doing so.
 When SDA Pastor Walter Rea discovered the extent of Mrs. White's plagiarism and brought it to the attention of church leaders, instead of facing up to the problem and working with him to expose it, they turned against Elder Rea, fired him, and tried to counteract his findings (Click to read "Who Lied - Them or Me?").

 Considering all the "guile" practiced even to this day in the SDA Church, one might honestly question if this church rightly represents the 144,000.